labex-labs/open-source-labs/git/30-seconds-of-git/challenge-clone-missing-submodules/step1.md

 1. Change into the repository directory.
 2. Initialize the submodules.
-3. Checkout the correct commits for the submodules.
+3. Checkout to the correct commit of the submodule, i.e. the `master` branch.

 Here's the final result:
 ```shell